mozilla/shield-studies-addon-utils/docs/api.md

   Fires Events

   (At most one of)
-  - study:ready  OR
+  - study:onReaday  OR
-  - study:endStudy
+  - study:onEndStudy

   Preferences set
   - `shield.${runtime.id}.firstRunTimestamp`